AdguardTeam/AdGuardHome/README.md

 node download.js
 ```

-## Contributing

-You are welcome to fork this repository, make your changes and submit a pull request — https://github.com/AdguardTeam/AdGuardHome/pulls

-If you want to help with AdGuard Home translations, please learn more about translating AdGuard products here: https://kb.adguard.com/en/general/adguard-translations

-Here is a direct link to AdGuard Home project: http://translate.adguard.com/collaboration/project?id=153384

 ## Reporting issues

 If you run into any problem or have a suggestion, head to [this page](https://github.com/AdguardTeam/AdGuardHome/issues) and click on the `New issue` button.